bettyblocks/sql_dust/README.md

 ## Introduction

-Every language has its commonly used libraries / gems / packages to interact with database.
+Every language has its commonly used libraries / gems / packages to interact with databases.
 Ruby has [ActiveRecord](https://github.com/rails/rails/tree/master/activerecord) and Elixir has [Ecto](https://github.com/elixir-lang/ecto).
 They provide a lot of functionality which are very useful but when it comes to quickly and easily querying tabular data they require too much hassle:

 * you have to describe models representing tables ([example](https://github.com/elixir-lang/ecto/blob/master/examples/simple/lib/simple.ex))
 * you have to describe how to join tables ([example](https://blog.drewolson.org/composable-queries-ecto))